lankm/CSE_Repository/CSE_Directory/Sandbox/physics.md

 Multithreading and concurrency details still need to be figured out.

-Acceleration and higher derivitive terms must be calculated over time from a calling class.
+retrieving current acceleration and higher derivitive terms must be calculated over time from a calling class because acceleration does not persist.
+Keeping track of acceleration and higher derivitive terms would compramize the performance of the system by adding variables to keep track of.
+These calculations are simple and can be limited to scenarios that require them.

 ## Rotation